Improving MLLM Training Efficiency via Stage-Aware Sparsity: Introduction

 \section{Introduction}

-Large Language Models (LLMs) \cite{glm, gpt3, llama, qwen} have recently achieved a series of remarkable breakthroughs.
-The emergence of Multimodal Large Language Models (MLLMs) \cite{blip2, internvl, qwenvl} such as Flamingo \cite{flamingo}, GPT-4 \cite{gpt4}, and LLaVA \cite{llava} signifies a clear shift of language models toward multimodal capabilities.
+Large Language Models (LLMs)~\cite{glm,gpt3,llama,qwen} have recently achieved a series of remarkable breakthroughs.
+The emergence of Multimodal Large Language Models (MLLMs)~\cite{blip2,internvl,qwenvl} such as Flamingo~\cite{flamingo}, GPT-4~\cite{gpt4}, and LLaVA~\cite{llava} signifies a clear shift of language models toward multimodal capabilities.
 However, the training and deployment of MLLMs face numerous technical challenges.
-Compared to LLMs, training MLLMs requires significantly more GPU memory and computation \cite{wang2024visincontext}, as each sample contains not only text sequences but also hundreds of visual tokens.
-For example, Qwen2.5-VL \cite{qwen2.5vl} need process up to 16,384 visual tokens from images, and training Qwen2.5-VL-7B with a batch size of 16 typically requires at least 4 GPUs with 80 GB memory each, far exceeding the requirements of text-only LLMs.
+Compared to LLMs, training MLLMs requires significantly more GPU memory and computation~\cite{wang2024visincontext}, as each sample contains not only text sequences but also hundreds of visual tokens, introducing substantial computational redundancy.
+For example, Qwen2.5-VL~\cite{qwen2.5vl} needs to process up to 16,384 visual tokens from images, and training Qwen2.5-VL-7B with a batch size of 16 typically requires at least 4 GPUs with 80 GB memory each, far exceeding the requirements of text-only LLMs~\cite{llama}.

-Efficient training paradigms for MLLMs remain largely underexplored.
-Current research predominantly targets inference acceleration \cite{fastv, feather, sparse} and model quantization \cite{quanti1, quanti2}, whereas methods focusing on the training process are limited either to unimodal LLMs \cite{effitrain4llm, stagetrain4llm, notrainnogain} or suffer from deployment constraints, such as LLaVolta \cite{llavolta}, which requires token compression to be maintained during inference.

-In contrast to existing approaches, our objective is to design a training scheme that not only mitigates resource bottlenecks but also are readily deployable across different MLLM architectures.
-Recognizing the redundancy in both input data and model parameters, we introduce sparsity into the representations of visual tokens and decoder layers.
-To this end, we propose a Sparse Training Scheme (STS), which consists of two key components: the Visual Token Compressor (VTC) and the Layer Dynamic Skipper (LDS).
-VTC is applied during the modality alignment stage, where it compresses visual inputs before they are fed into the language model, thereby reducing data redundancy.
-LDS, on the other hand, operates during the MLLM fine-tuning stage by dynamically assigning skip probabilities to decoder layers based on the current training step and layer depth.
-This strategy reduces parameter redundancy and accelerates convergence without compromising performance.
+Despite the strong capabilities of MLLMs, their training process contains substantial computational redundancy.
+Such redundancy arises from two primary sources.
+First, multimodal inputs introduce a large number of visual tokens, many of which contribute marginally to the final prediction, leading to \emph{data redundancy}.
+Second, large language models typically contain dozens of transformer layers, where not all layers are equally important throughout the entire training process, resulting in \emph{parameter redundancy}.
+While recent studies suggest that not all visual tokens or model parameters contribute equally during training~\cite{fastv}, existing efficiency methods usually address these two sources of redundancy independently, either by compressing visual tokens or by modifying model architectures.
+However, these approaches typically treat redundancy as static and overlook its evolving characteristics during different stages of training, which may lead to suboptimal efficiency-performance trade-offs.